 Special conditions apply if you complete Continuous Full-Time Service (CFTS) or you have a combination of Permanent and Reserve service during your qualifying period.

-- Four consecutive years of service.
+- Two consecutive years of service.

 - Leave without pay of less than 12 consecutive months can be taken without breaking continuity of service.
 However, the break will pause credit towards your qualifying period until you restart paid service.
 Continuity of service is broken if you separate from the ADF and re-enlist.
-You will need to re-start your qualifying period of four years from the date you re-enlist.
+You will need to re-start your qualifying period of two years from the date you re-enlist.

 - Effective service as a Reservist involves completing at least 20 days of paid service within a financial year.